Healer Girl: Anime

 The original anime television series created was announced on April 30, 2021.
 The series is animated by studio 3Hz and directed by Yasuhiro Irie, with Noboru Kimura writing the scripts, Yukie Akiya designing the characters, and Ryo Takahashi composing the music.
 The series aired from April 4 to June 20, 2022, on Tokyo MX and BS11.
 Healer Girls performed the opening theme song "Feel You, Heal You", as well as the ending theme song "Believe like Singing."
-Crunchyroll has licensed the series.
+Crunchyroll streamed the series.